FrankN88/FrankN88-first_milestone_new/README.md

   <dt><a href="about_us.html" target="_blank" alt="About us Page">About Us</a></dt>
   <dd>The About Us page consists of the following elements:
      <ul>
-          <li><strong>Main Image</strong> - Catchy image thought to catch the attention of the user on a feature of the restaurant (homemade pasta) and convey it to the following element.
+          <li><strong>Main Image</strong> - A catchy image designed to capture the attention of the user about a feature of the restaurant (homemade pasta) and to draw the eye to the following element.
           </li>
-          <li><strong>Our Driving Force</strong> - Two card next to each other with a description of the two main protagonist of the restaurant.
-          This part is thought for the users who want to know more about the two people who represent the strong points of the place and its success.
+          <li><strong>Our Driving Force</strong> - Two cards positioned next to each other with a description of the two main protagonists of the restaurant.
+This part is for the users who want to know more about the two people who represent the strong points of the restaurant and its success.
           </li>
-          <li><strong>Secon Main Image</strong> - Catchy image thought to catch the attention of the user on a feature of the restaurant (main dining area) and as a sort of separation for the following element.
+          <li><strong>Second Main Image</strong> - Catchy image designed to capture the attention of the user about a feature of the restaurant (main dining area) and as a sort of separation from the following element.
           </li>
           <li><strong>Form</strong> - A standard form for the users who want to subscribe.
           </li>